 If you have found that separation is a harder-than-usual task for your child, gradually phasing your child back into the center may be helpful.
 This process may include staying only through lunch or nap time on the first day and staying for less time as the week progresses.

-Another idea is to come up with a prize or a rewarding activity that the child could earn for separating from mom or dad to attend school, mentioning they will get to do the activity or the prize at the end of the day.
+Another idea is to come up with a rewarding activity, mentioning they will get to do the activity at the end of the day.
+Like playing a special game, or going to the park with mum and dad.

 Books to Share